Maxchaosin/biocall/README.md

 cp .env.example .env
 ```

-Now, edit the `.env` file with your specific details.
+Now, open the `.env` file and fill in the required values.
 You will need RPC endpoint URLs for two different chains (e.g., from Infura, Alchemy, or a local node).

 ```dotenv
 # .env file